Hackney Wick: Rail

-Hackney Wick railway station is served by London Overground services on the North London line.
+Hackney Wick railway station is served by London Overground services on the Mildmay Line.
 The station is near the scene of the first railway murder.
 The victim, Thomas Briggs of 5 Clapton Square, was returning from dining with his niece in Peckham in July 1864 and was murdered on the train.

 Victoria Park railway station was on the North London Railway to Poplar, which closed to passengers in 1943 and to goods in the early 1980s.
 It was on the site of the present East Cross Route and opened in 1866 at the former junction of the Stratford and Poplar lines, replacing a short-lived station of 1856 on the north side of Wick Lane (now Wick Road).
 No trace of either remains.
 The redundant viaduct carrying the former goods line to the Millwall docks over the East Cross Route was removed in the 1990s.
 The present Hackney Wick railway station was built on the 1854 spur from the original North London Line to Stratford.
 The entrance poles to the former Hackney Wick Goods and Coal Depot (a site now occupied by housing) are still to be seen beside the Kenworthy Road bridge.